colts70/The-Sematic-Stack/README.md

 HESS is to Meaning what DNS is to Location.
 It is decentralized, permissionless, and fixes the "hallucination at the root" problem that currently plagues AI systems.

-Anchor locality requirement
-All mandatory HESS / DFH meaning anchors (/type, /entity, /url, /canonical, /sitemap) MUST be served from the same domain as the stack root.
-This ensures semantic intent and provenance are bound to a domain the publisher controls.
-Anchors MAY reference external identifiers or resources but MUST NOT relocate authoritative declarations off-domain.

 🔒 The Non-Negotiable Invariant

 Every pillar must “point home.”